oneiromantica/eos-tools/README.md

  Tools for EOS tease authors.

- You install them by copy-pasting the file contents from the [/dist](/dist) folder, either directly from github or compile them yourself for maximum trust.
+ You install them by copy-pasting the file contents from the [/dist](/dist) folder into your init script, either directly from github or compile them yourself for maximum trust.

 ``` shell
 npm ci